storj/edge/docs/gateway-mt.md

 - ListObjects
 - ListObjectsV2

-We use the minio mint testsuite to ensure our compatibility to the S3 API.
-As some S3 methods are not supported yet, we use a custom build that you can run it against any endpoint using docker.
-The majority of these tests are defined in https://github.com/storj/gateway-mint/blob/main/mint.sh
+We run a fork of the minio/mint repository at [storj/gateway-mint](https://github.com/storj/gateway-mint/) used to test correctness of the gateway.

-To run the tests against the endpoint `endpoint_address` (using the `HOST:PORT` format), use:
+To run the tests:

 ```
-docker run -e SERVER_ENDPOINT=endpoint_address -e ACCESS_KEY=myaccesskey -e SECRET_KEY=mysecretkey -e ENABLE_HTTPS=0 storjlabs/gateway-mint:latest
+docker run --rm \
+	-e SERVER_ENDPOINT=endpoint_address \
+	-e ACCESS_KEY=myaccesskey \
+	-e SECRET_KEY=mysecretkey \
+	-e ENABLE_HTTPS=0 \
+	storjlabs/gateway-mint
 ```
-The `ENABLE_HTTPS` flag indicates if https should be used (`ENABLE_HTTPS=1`)

 # Using docker-compose for local development